stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-Nine grand well spent! __[Ben laughs]__ Um, so yeah, so I was sort of shy and didn't know people and then somebody I knew did improv and invited me along and I got into it and was like, "Oh, cool!
-These-- these are also shy idiots that are also on stage, so--"
+Nine grand well spent! __[Ben laughs]__ So yeah, so I was sort of shy and didn't know people and then somebody I knew did improv and invited me along and I got into it and was like, "Oh, cool!
+These are also shy idiots that are also on stage, so--"

 #### BEN